 According to the National Eye Institute, two out of every three people living with blindness or vision problems are women.
-April has been declared Women’s Eye Health and Safety month by Prevent Blindness, one of the oldest organizations in the United States dedicated to preventing blindness and preserving sight, to educate the public on women’s vision health issues and steps women can take to prevent vision loss.
+April has been declared Women’s Eye Health and Safety Month by Prevent Blindness, one of the oldest organizations in the United States dedicated to preventing blindness and preserving sight, to educate the public on women’s vision health issues and steps women can take to prevent vision loss.

 So, what can women do to maintain healthy eyes and vision?
 We will share some of our top tips for women to maintain their healthy eyes and vision.

-Know your family’s eye health history.
 There are over 350 genetic eye diseases.
-Glaucoma is one example of a hereditary eye disease which can lead to blindness if not treated.
-Ask your family members if there’s a history of cataracts, macular degeneration, or glaucoma in the family, as this can put you at higher risk of developing these conditions and be sure to share that information with your doctor when coming in for a comprehensive eye exam.
+Glaucoma is one example of a hereditary eye disease that can lead to blindness if not treated.
+Ask your family members if there’s a history of cataracts, macular degeneration, or glaucoma in the family, as this can put you at higher risk of developing these conditions.
+Be sure to share that information with your doctor when coming in for an eye exam.

-Eat an eye-healthy diet.
-Incorporate dark green leafy vegetables, fruits, and nuts into your diet, as these foods can boost eye health, and omega-3 fatty acids found in salmon and tuna, which may help reduce inflammation and enhance tear production.
+Incorporate dark green leafy vegetables, fruits, and nuts into your diet, as these foods can boost eye health.
+Omega-3 fatty acids found in salmon and tuna are also beneficial, as they help reduce inflammation and enhance tear production.

-Be careful with makeup.
 If you wear makeup, make sure you remove it every night before you go to bed, as sleeping in makeup can cause eye irritation and infections.
-Throw away eye makeup after three months, and if you develop an infection such as pink eye, dispose of your makeup right away and don’t use any makeup until the infection is gone.
-Don’t share makeup with others.
+Don’t share makeup with others and throw away eye makeup after three months.
+If you develop an infection such as pink eye, dispose of your makeup right away and don’t use any makeup until the infection is gone.

 If you wear contact lenses, it’s important to wear them as prescribed by your doctor and not overuse your contact lenses.
 Poor hygiene with contact lenses or overwearing contact lenses can lead to corneal scarring.

-Wear protective eyewear whenever you’re playing sports, doing yard work, using sharp tools, or using strong chemicals to clean.
+It’s important to wear protective eyewear whenever you’re playing sports, doing yard work, using sharp tools, or using strong chemicals to clean.

 Many eye diseases have no symptoms in the early stages, and your best protection is to have a comprehensive eye exam on a regular basis.
-Early detection of diabetes, high blood pressure, and other medical conditions can happen during comprehensive eye exams and can also catch eye disease and other issues early, preventing them from turning into major problems for your eye health and vision.
+Your doctor can detect early signs of diabetes, high blood pressure, and other medical conditions during a comprehensive eye exam.
+They can also identify signs of eye diseases and other issues early, preventing them from turning into major problems for your eye health and vision.

 Women tend to be busy taking care of others, but it’s important for them to take care of their own health, too!
 If it’s been a while since your last comprehensive eye exam, schedule an exam with us today.
 Schedule your exam with a doctor at Vision Center, LTD in Shelton by calling 203-929-4030 or at Waterbury Eye Associates in Waterbury by calling 203-754-8413.